Holistische Arts

 Bron: Meta-analysis, 66 studies, 35,000 women

-positive margins after LEEP in a 2020 study with 1,000 patients.
+positive margins after LEEP procedure in a 2020 study involving 1,000 patients.

-Bron: 2020 study, 1,000 patients
+Bron: 2020 Study, 1,000 patients

-LEEP effectiveness in figures
+Effectiveness of LEEP procedure in figures

-Data Point Percentage Source
+Data Percentage Source

-Positive margins 11.2% 2020 study, 1,000 patients
+Positive margins 11,2% 2020 Study, 1,000 patients

-Margins not clear of CIN 23% Meta-analysis 66 studies, 35,000 women
+Margins not free of CIN 23% Meta-analysis 66 studies, 35,000 women

 HPV persistence after LEEP 15% Various studies